humanlearning112-web/supa-todo/README.md

-# Опис проєкту
+# Project Description

-Про цей проєкт
+About this project
-supabase + react + google AI studio + vercle
+supabase + react + Google AI Studio + Vercel

-функції:
-login за поштою аба авторизація через GitHub створення ToDo затач іх позначення як виконаних та видалення Можливість наприсати декілька речень які автоматично розібьються на задачі( реалізована на supabase-EdgeFunction + google-AIs-tudio)
-Можливість видалити акаунт юзером (реалізовано через supabase-EdgeFunction)
+Features:

+Login via email or authorization through GitHub
+Create ToDo items, mark them as completed, and delete them Ability to write several sentences that will automatically be split into tasks (implemented using supabase Edge Functions + Google AI Studio)
+Ability for the user to delete their account (implemented via supabase Edge Functions)

 # React + Vite